 I always recommend a simple “Wet Stress Test.”
 Pour a small amount of water onto one of your treated tiles and try to slide your shoe across the wet spot.
 You shouldn’t feel that heart-sinking “skate” anymore.
 Instead, you should feel a distinct “drag” or resistance.
 That physical pushback is the proof that your clear traction spray for bathroom tiles has successfully done its job, turning a slick hazard into a high-grip surface.

-What if it still feels slick?
 Don’t panic if the first pass isn’t perfect.
 Some high-end porcelain tiles are incredibly dense and “stubborn,” meaning they might need a second application to fully develop those microscopic treads.
 However, for 90% of standard ceramic floors, one thorough treatment is all you’ll need for the next three to five years.

 To keep that grip at its peak, avoid using those “mop and shine” waxes we talked about earlier.
 Stick to a simple, neutral pH cleaner.
 This ensures that dirt and soap scum don’t fill in the micro-treads, keeping your kitchen and bathroom safe for the long haul.